mtraeger/dmx-webcontrol/readme.md

 - <code>to</code> - Object, keys are channel numbers, values the values to set that channel to
 - <code>duration</code> - Number, duration in ms
-- <code>easing</code> - String
+- <code>options</code> - Object

 Add an animation Step.
-The <code>easing</code> String has a value which allows to set a easing function from the following list:
+The options Object takes an <code>easing</code> key which allows to set a easing function from the following list:
 Cheatsheet: http://easings.net (be careful: use the writing from this list)

 - linear (default)